Bill Ivy: Death

-Despite showing some impressive results in Formula Two, in order to further fund his car racing, he was enticed back to motorcycling by an offer from Jawa in 1969 to race their 350 cc motorcycle.
+Despite showing some impressive results in Formula Two, in order to further fund his car racing, Ivy was enticed back to motorcycling by an offer from Jawa in 1969 to race their 350 cc motorcycle.
 The season started promisingly, as he took two second places behind Giacomo Agostini.
 However, during practice for the fifth race, on the Sachsenring in East Germany, his motorcycle's engine seized due to the breaking up of the lower left hand connecting rod bearing cage, at the very moment he was attempting to reajust with one hand his helmet that came loose.
 He was thrown from the bike, his helmet came off.
 He and the bike slid off the track where he impacted an unprotected fence post before bouncing back to the edge of the racing surface.
 His helmet was recovered from the opposite side of the track.

 Ivy died from injuries received in the impact with the fence post.
 Injuries were listed as a fractured skull, brain hemorrhage, fractured ribs and a large puncture to at least one of his lungs.

-He was taken back to Ditton, near Maidstone, Kent where a service took place at St. Peter's Church, followed by a private service and cremation at Medway Crematorium, in Blue Bell Hill Village, Kent.
+Ivy was taken back to Ditton, near Maidstone, Kent where a service took place at St. Peter's Church, followed by a private service and cremation at Medway Crematorium, in Blue Bell Hill Village, Kent.